About Augusta

 Market Overview

-Waterville is adding new housing units and tends to be viewed as investor friendly.
-Value is still created by purchasing underperforming assets, renovating them and bringing them to market.
+Augusta is experiencing significant development activity, with approximately 500-800 new housing units planned for construction in the next two years.
+Value continues to be created by purchasing underperforming assets, renovating them and bringing them to market.

 8.85%